 Whether you are looking to break into finance or change roles, enroll on The Investment Banker and receive a Wall Street recognized certificate along the way.
 Develop practical skills you can use to impress in interviews.
 The course covers accounting, financial modeling, valuation, and M&A and LBO analysis.
-Successful candidates can also take advantage of our recruiter service to boost your chances with the most prestigious financial institutions.

 Investment Banking Recruitment Timeline

 The investment banking recruiting cycle varies from bank to bank but usually comes at the same time each year.
 Most investment banks recruit, interview, and hire full-time analysts in the fall of each academic year.
 And an increasing number of full-time job opportunities are going to applicants who participated in internships the previous summer.

 Undergraduate and MBA summer internship interviews usually begin in January.
 Some banks open their summer analyst applications before September, so you’ll need to start looking in July and August to see if applications are open.
 Internship applications are usually due in mid-to-late November through December, but banks often hire on a first-come, first-served basis, so apply as soon as possible after positions open.
 In the U.S. some banks have been known to close intern applications as early as July.

 Ideally, you’ll get a place in a 10-12 week summer analyst program (internship) in the summer.
 Successful interns are likely to be offered a full-time position upon graduation.